Soft Voting/Majority Rule classifier for unfitted estimators.

 Transformed array.

-Get the parameters of the VotingClassifier
+Get the parameters of an estimator from the ensemble.

 Predict class labels for X.